'He is, as Proust was before him, the great literary chronicler of his culture in his time.' GUARDIAN

 'A Dance to the Music of Time' is universally acknowledged as one of the great works of English literature.
 Reissued now in this definitive edition, it stands ready to delight and entrance a new generation of readers.

-Discovering Anthony Powell’s “A Dance to the Music of Time” has been one of the greatest pleasures of my reading life.
-The cool elegance of the prose, the deliciously dry humour, the confident choreography of his characters make for an incomparable treat.
+Discovering Anthony Powell’s "A Dance to the Music of Time" has been one of the greatest pleasures of my reading life.
+The cool elegance of the prose, the deliciously dry humour, the confident choreography of his characters made for an incomparable treat.
+Twelve volumes was simply not enough.

 "A Dance To The Music of Time” is an epic, elegant masterpiece, so full of lightness and comedy that you're unprepared for how it quietly wrecks your heart.